maliska/NASA-Acronyms/README.md

 # NASA-Acronyms

 NASA has offically picked this up.
-This repo is being moved to: https://github.com/nasa/NASA-Acronyms
+This repo has been moved to: https://github.com/nasa/NASA-Acronyms